Overview & Keys to Compliance

 Congress enacted the Emergency Medical Treatment and Labor Act (EMTALA) in 1986 as part of the Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1985.
-It was originally designed to prevent hospitals from refusing to see patients based on their inability to pay, and to assure they transferred patients only when appropriate and in a safe manner.
+This law, originally referred to as the “anti-dumping act,” was designed to prevent hospitals from transferring (or dumping) uninsured or Medicaid patients to public hospitals without providing a medical screening examination to ensure the patient was stable for transfer.
+I

-Today, EMTALA continues to affect physicians and hospitals nationwide in a number of ways.
-Compliance is especially important for physicians and their emergency departments (ED) to ensure both quality and safety for patients and the hospital.
+Today, the Act continues to impact physicians, advanced practice clinicians (APCs) and hospitals nationwide in a number of ways.
+Compliance is especially important for clinicians providing emergency care and the emergency department (ED) to ensure both quality and safety for patients and the hospital.

-Mike Lipscomb, M.D., ApolloMD Chief Quality Officer and Regional President, shares an overview of EMTALA, keys to compliance, challenges and what ApolloMD is doing.
+Mike Lipscomb, M.D., ApolloMD Chief Quality & Patient Safety Officer and Regional President, shares an overview of EMTALA, keys to compliance, challenges and what ApolloMD is doing.

 - EMTALA is triggered when a person presents to the dedicated emergency department, or is on “hospital property,” and requests care.

 - MSE or treatment cannot be delayed to inquire about an individual’s method of payment, ability to pay or health insurance status.

 - EMTALA requires clinicians to provide an MSE, determine if an emergency medical condition (EMC) exists and stabilize or, if the patient cannot be properly stabilized, provide an appropriate transfer.

 - The Act’s obligations end when a patient is seen, screened and admitted for hospital services, when a patient is appropriately transferred, when no emergency medical condition exists or when a patient has been offered a screening exam and informed of the risks but refuses treatment.